Jun-NIBS/MouseBrainAtlas/demo/README.md

 White contours are the atlas after simple global registration.
 Colored contours are the atlas after local registration.
 Different colors correspond to different probability levels.
 The  levels from outside in are 0.99, 0.75, 0.5, 0.25, 0.01.

-The complete set of overlay images are under `CSHL_registration_visualization/DEMO999_atlas_aligned_multilevel_down16_all_structures/NtbNormalizedAdaptiveInvertedGammaJpeg/`
+The complete set of overlay images are under `CSHL_registration_visualization/DEMO999_atlas_aligned_multilevel_down16_all_structures/NtbNormalizedAdaptiveInvertedGammaJpeg/`.
+Note: They are 16X downsampled to allow for easy downloading and visualization.

 Input and expected output will be downloaded from an open S3 bucket